Trusted by Wimgo

-NeuroVance Syrup is an all-in-one product consisting of a unique blend of natural ingredients that will optimise your child’s concentration, brain function and focus.
+NeuroVance kids is an all-in-one product consisting of a unique blend of plant-derived phytochemical ingredients that will optimise your child’s concentration, brain function and focus.
 By targeting multiple neurological pathways simultaneously, it can assist your child in reaching their full potential.

 NeuroVance Syrup can assist with:

-NeuroVance Syrup contains a unique blend of plant-derived (phytochemical) ingredients that have the potential to support healthy brain function.
+NeuroVance kids contains a unique blend of plant-derived phytochemical ingredients that have the potential to support healthy brain function.
 Its multi-modal pharmaceutical action enhances separate but interconnected components of brain function, thereby giving you or your child’s brain a physiological advantage during demanding and stressful periods.
-The ingredients contained in NeuroVance Syrup kids are roseroot extract, inositol, magnesium oxide and zinc sulphate.
-NeuroVance Syrup is sugar free.
+The ingredients contained in NeuroVance syrup are roseroot extract, inositol, magnesium oxide and zinc sulphate.
+NeuroVance syrup is sugar free.

 Roseroot (Rhodiola rosea) is a plant that grows at high altitudes in the arctic regions of Europe and Asia.
 Extracts of the roots have been used in Scandinavian and European countries as part of traditional Western medicine to combat fatigue, reduce the effects of stress and to aid with recovery during illness.

 Inositol is a natural carbohydrate present in a variety of foods.
 The highest concentrations are naturally found in fruits, especially cantaloupe and oranges, and in some beans, grains and nuts.
 Various scientific studies on inositol supplementation have demonstrated therapeutic efficacy regarding emotional wellbeing and stress reduction.

 Magnesium is a biologically essential trace element which plays a dominant role in the regulatory activity of over 300 enzymatic processes involved in optimal brain function, including nerve conduction and the production of neurotransmitters.